Does your home exterior have cracked walls? What types of cracks can happen in walls?

 Often hairline cracks will be multitude on the wall, causing larger, more serious cracks to appear over time.

 More serious cracks can become evident in instances of excessive building movement or subsidence, where the foundations or footings of the house start to move, usually downwards into the ground.

 Even a slight settlement of a few mm can cause serious structural damage.
 The house above was situated on a main crossroads.
 Years of heavy lorries rumbling by had literally shaken the house so much it caused the rendering to crack.

 Why do walls crack?

-Walls crack for various reasons, some of which are preventable through good exterior maintenance and some are at the mercy of the weather and of nature.
+Walls crack for various reasons, some of which are preventable through good exterior maintenance and some walls, such as those in exposed areas, are at the mercy of the weather and of nature.